Ribeye steak with sides for 2

 - The Pipers’ Tryst is a cosy and welcoming Scottish restaurant in the National Piping Centre at Cowcaddens.
 The converted church also houses a hotel, museum and heritage centre as well as a bagpipe shop, meaning there is plenty of tartan chic.

 - The restaurant itself is decorated in a modern style and showcases quality Scottish dishes made with locally sourced produce.

 - This Big Deal is for two people to enjoy a 8oz ribeye steak with a house bottle of red, white or rosé to share.
 Your steak will come with the accompaniments of hand-cut chips, grilled mushroom and tomato with a pepper sauce.

 - You can also swap your wine for two soft drinks each if you prefer.

-- This offer is available on selected dates until the end of February, with lunch and early evening meal options available.
-Please note that it excludes all dates in December.
+- This offer is available on selected dates from January to April, with lunch and early evening meal options available.

 Handy city centre location